Government of India Loan Schemes for Small Business StartUp

 - The actual money required as loan amount – It will be a good idea to avail the loan amount only for the exact purpose and plan.
 Borrowing the funds as much as possible will escalate the fees and interest rates of the loan amount.
 There should be a proper plan in place for the utilization of funds and its repayment.

-Improving the credit score – The credit score of the applicant highly influences interest rates of business loans.
-It is highly recommended to update your credit score by repaying all the previous dues.
+- Improving the credit score – The credit score of the applicant highly influences interest rates of business loans.
+It is highly recommended updating your credit score by repaying all the previous dues.
 Credit ratings of both the business and the proprietor are taken into consideration before approving the loan amount.

 - Line of Credit – For businesses that are smaller or medium-sized, and if their requirement is for a short term; a line of credit seems to be a viable option.
 This is more beneficial where the maximum limit for borrowing is set, and the interest is only payable for the actual amount used.

 What are the major types of Start-up Business Loan?

 Installment Loans: This means borrowing a lump sum amount all at once.
 A start-up business needs to have the following things to avail an installment loan:

 - Good credit score